Number Ones, Up Close and Personal: Concert synopsis

 The tour took an intimate and organic approach, focusing on Jackson's musicality and showmanship in dedication to her fans.
 Each segment focuses on a different theme based on the song's lyrical content.
 The show began with a video introduction of Jackson explaining its concept.
 After this, a music video of the individual song dedicated to the current city is shown.
 She enters from the back of the audience flaunting a "scythe-edged" haircut in a grey catsuit to perform opening number "The Pleasure Principle", moving throughout the venue's centerpiece while interacting with the crowd.
-Upon reaching the stage, she performed "Control", "What Have You Done for Me Lately", and "Feedback" before transitioning to "You Want This" and "Alright", replicating each song's signature dance moves.
+Upon reaching the stage, she performed "Control", "What Have You Done for Me Lately", and "Feedback" before transitioning to "You Want This", "Alright", and "Miss You Much" replicating each song's signature dance moves.
+Jackson smashes her way into "Nasty" ending the first part of the show.
 A film reel of highlights from Jackson's acting career was played during a brief interlude, including scenes from Good Times, Poetic Justice, The Nutty Professor II: The Klumps, and Why Did I Get Married Too?.
 She reappeared in a diamond-encrusted lavender gown and sat on a stool in center stage to perform several unplugged ballads.
 The set began with "Nothing" and "Come Back to Me" before closing with "Let's Wait Awhile" and "Again", briefly pausing to allow the audience to sing several verses in their entirety.
 "Janet's Image", a second video montage consisting of Jackson's most iconic photographs is shown before she returned in a sleeveless black vest.
 The third set focused on upbeat love songs, beginning with "Doesn't Really Matter" and leading into "Love Will Never Do (Without You)", "When I Think of You", and "All for You."
 After a slight pause, she sang "That's the Way Love Goes."
 The band played an instrumental version of "What About" during a costume break.
 Upon emerging, Jackson segued through a rock-influenced portion in a black jacket, performing "Black Cat" and "If", emulating its music video's iconic choreography.
 The set closed with "Scream" and "Rhythm Nation."
 Following a final intermission, Jackson and her dancers reappeared in matching white outfits for the show's encore.
 Her then-most recent number one hit "Make Me" lead the set. followed by the show's finale, "Together Again."
 Throughout the song, childhood images of her with Michael Jackson appeared on screens in tribute to his death.
 The show ended with Jackson speaking to the crowd and waving goodbye as she exits the stage.
 "All Nite (Don't Stop)", "Runaway", "Call on Me", "I Get Lonely", "Diamonds", "The Best Things in Life Are Free", "Throb", "Go Deep" and "When We Oooo" were performed on selected dates.